silvio/docker-borgbackup/readme.md

 # How to run

 This backup system is controlled via borgctl script from this [repository].
 Alternatively the controlling script can and should be acquired via `docker run --rm silviof/docker-borgbackup get_borgctl`.
 The used script must be the same as the script in the container.
 Configuration is done via an ini-file.
-You can get a example ini file via `docker run --rm silviof/docker-borgbackup get_ini`.
+You can get an example ini file via `docker run --rm silviof/docker-borgbackup get_ini`.
-This project is configured via ini-files.
 For this you need the [shini] ini file parser located at `/usr/bin/shini.sh`.
 You can get a copy with `docker run --rm silviof/docker-borgbackup get_shini`.

-All tree files can be retrieved via this three commands:

 ```bash
 docker run --rm silviof/docker-borgbackup get_borgctl > borgctl